privacy-scaling-explorations/zkevm-specs/specs/precompile/06ecAdd.md

 input[96; 128] (32 bytes): y2
 ```

 These two points are added and the result is returned.
-The result size is `64` bytes and $x$ and $y$ are montgomery form.
+The result size is `64` bytes and $x$ and $y$ are in Montgomery.

 ```
 input[0; 31] (32 bytes): x